6 people found dead in San Bernardino County desert, authorities say

 Authorities were called to an area located off Highway 395 in El Mirage, just 10 miles north of Adelanto, around 8:15 p.m. on Tuesday for a welfare check, according to the San Bernardino Sheriff's Department.

-When crews arrived at the scene, they found five decreased individuals.
-During a press conference Wednesday morning, officials said a sixth victim was discovered at the scene in the morning.
+When crews arrived at the scene, near Lessing Avenue and Shadow Mountain Road, they found five decreased individuals.
+During a press conference on Wednesday, officials said a sixth victim was discovered northwest of Adelanto in the morning.

 The San Bernardino County Sheriff's Department Specialized Investigations Division also responded to help with the investigation.

-No details have been released on the cause of death, although video from the scene shows bullet holes in one of the vehicles.
+No details have been released on the cause of death, although with SkyCal overhead, one of the cars can be seen riddled with bullet holes, surrounded by dozens of evidence markers.

 There was no information on a possible suspect or a motive for the killings.